ninxsoft/mist-cli/README.md

   - For Intel based Macs:
     - Generate an Application Bundle (.app)
     - Generate a Disk Image (.dmg)
+    - Generate a Bootable Disk Image (.iso)
+      - For use with virtualization software (ie. Parallels Desktop, VMware Fusion, VirtualBox)
     - Generate a macOS Installer Package (.pkg)
       - Supports **macOS Big Sur** packages with a massive 12GB+ payload!
     - Optionally codesign Disk Images and macOS Installer Packages